 A lot of safety concerns arise from being unfamiliar with your new surroundings.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.
 Another vital resource

 are expatriate clubs and organizations that can help you get settled and adapt to the local life.
-A lot of advice for expatriates is scattered across many websites, discussion forums and groups, and social media pages dedicated to living overseas (see our selection of suggested
+A lot of advice for expatriates is scattered across many websites, discussion forums and groups, and social media pages dedicated to living overseas.

 If you do your research carefully ahead of time, you will be able to make an informed choice about your destination and stay away from countries that pose a high security risk.
 And by taking common safety precautions and